willydlw/fall2020avd/mpu6050/README.md

 ![Roll Pitch Yaw](./images/rollpitchyaw.png "roll pitch yaw")[1](https://xmarklabs.com/wp-content/uploads/2017/04/rollpitchyaw-300x292.png)

 <p> This module focuses on the MPU-6050 sensor as an interial measurement unit.
 The lessons help us become familiar with the hardware capabilities and configuration.
-Relative to our self-balancing robot project, this sensor will help the robot maintain an upright position and provide velocity information.</p>
+Relative to our robot project, this sensor will help estimate the robot's position and velocity.</p>
 <p>The following sections provide an overview of the MPU-6050 and the lesson series.</p>
 <br>